-Fujian Baroque is a black tea from the Fujian province of China.
+Fujian Baroque is a black tea grown at 800 meters above sea level in the Fujian province of China.
 Its general attributes are similar to the Golden Monkey, but the leaf is finer and the aroma even more pronounced.
-The exquisite tapestry of naturally sweet cocoa notes, fruitiness and glimmers of spice are unmatched by any other tea.
+The exquisite tapestry of naturally sweet cocoa notes, fruitiness, and glimmers of spice are unmatched by any other tea.
 Softly sweet and velvety, with leafy autumn notes and soft, mineral aftertaste.
 Fujian Baroque can be brewed light or strong; the taste will remain smooth with very delicate astringency.

 Part of black teas of China sampler